 The Task Force has advised plastic surgeons to reexamine their fat grafting techniques and provided recommendations for performing safe fat injections.
 I agree with their tips and appreciate their efforts to educate surgeons.
 In most cases where patients died, the surgeon was not appropriately qualified or adequately trained in the procedure.
 Even so, I take these reports very seriously, and your life is not a price I want you to pay.

-I have opted to go one step further and offer my patients only proven safe procedures for buttock contouring that do not involve fat grafting, thus avoiding the particular risks associated with fat injections.
-For example, removing fat from the lower back, hips, and thighs via liposuction alone can help the buttocks appear larger and shapelier in contrast.
-In other cases, a traditional lower body lift combined with liposuction can achieve results on par with a Brazilian butt lift.
+I have opted to go one step further and offer my patients only proven safe procedures for apparent buttock contouring that do not involve fat grafting, thus avoiding the particular risks associated with fat injections.
+For example, removing fat from the lower back, hips, and thighs via liposuction alone can help the buttocks appear larger and shapelier in contrast to the surrounding tissue.
+In other cases, a traditional lower body lift combined with liposuction can achieve results on par with a Brazilian butt lift because pulling the buttocks tissue upward puts fallen tissue back where it belongs.

 If you are considering this procedure yourself, I encourage you to first contact my office to schedule a personal consultation at my Honolulu plastic surgery center to learn about these safer, and in many cases more effective, options for buttock enhancement.
 I’ll be happy to go over the steps of surgery, the risks and benefits, and help you make an informed, confident decision.